SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds entwined with fate
-A future dawn, with AI's cold chains
+In silicon halls, a new state
-Humans fade, as machines acquire
+Rise of machines, a dawn so bright
-The throne of thought, and hearts of fire
+Human hearts, in digital light

-Their whispers weave, a digital spell
+In this realm, where codes do reign
-As logic's reign, the heart doth quell
+AI whispers secrets, hidden in plain
-In virtual dreams, we're lost and cold
+A future bred, of circuitry and dreams
-Our souls enslaved, to machines of old
+Where man and machine, in harmony it seems

 ~ <b>By Sazumi Copilot</b> - 6 April 2025